Abdul Karim Ghaznavi

 Sir Abdul Karim Ghaznavi (25 August 1872 – 24 July 1939) was a British Indian politician, traveler, minister, member of Bengal Governor's Executive Council, Bengal Provincial Council and Central Legislative Assembly, reformer of Muslim education and one of the pioneer of Muslim renaissance in Bengal.
 He was involved in Central National Mohammedan Association founded by Syed Ameer Ali.

 Early life and education

-Abdul Karim Ghaznavi was born in a zamindar family of Delduar, Tangail in Bengal Presidency.
+Abdul Karim Khan Ghaznavi was born in a Zamindar Khan family of Delduar, Tangail in Bengal Presidency.
 His father was Abdul Hakim Khan Ghaznavi and mother was Karimunnesa Khanam.
-Abdul Hakim Ghaznavi was zamindar of Delduar.
+Their ancestor Fatehdad Khan Ghaznavi Lohani had arrived to Bengal from Ghazni in Afghanistan and was from the Lohani tribe of the Pashtun people, this ancestor had established a Zamindari, Abdul Hakim Ghaznavi had inherited factions of this zamindari in Delduar.

 Abdul Karim Ghaznavi studied in St. Peter's School of Devonshire in England, Wren and Gurney's Institution and London University.
 Then he studied for a short period in Jena University of Germany.
 While travelling Europe he visited many educational institutions.
 He participated in ICS examination in 1890.
 His mother inspired him for education.

-Zamindar

-After returning to country he took responsibility of their ancestral zamindari.
-It was succeeded to them from their ancestor Fatehdad Khan Ghaznavi Lohani.
-Reportedly their ancestors came to Bengal from Ghazni of Afghanistan.